ucsd-cse231-s22/chocopy-wasm-compiler-A/designs/Strings-conflicts.md

 4. Comprehensions

     ```Python
-    j: int = 7
+    s: str = "abc"
-    print([j for b in range(5)])
+    print([i for i in s])
     ```

     Expected output:
     ```Python
-    [7, 7, 7, 7, 7]
+    ['a', 'b', 'c']
     ```

-   This feature does not interact much with ours, because this feature can only apply to list, instead of strings.
+    This feature will interact with our feature, because the value of comprehension should be iterable and string is iterable.
+When iterating a string, we can get the length from ast, which has been implemented by us.
+Then, every time to print a character, it can call out print_str method to print it on the screen.

+    We don't need to change anything because, essentially, it is to print every element when iterating a string.

 5. Destructuring assignment